Sanibel Island, Florida - This island is all about shells

 Florida Sanibel Island is the island of shells

 If you visit Sanibel Island in Florida, you can't avoid the topic of mussels.
 The Sanibel Island Florida Beaches are a treasure trove for shell collectors.
 You can find mussels everywhere: on the beach, in the souvenir shop, in the restaurant and even in the museum.
-Clams are the Theme on this island on the west coast of Florida.
-We learned this on our Florida trip in January.
-Already when we were in our hotel - the West Wind Inn, which is right on the the beach Check-in, the lady at the reception explains to us before the location of our room, that when we come from the beach, we should first go to the "shell shed" to wash our collected mussels and remove the sand clean.
-In fact, the first three women we meet in the hotel corridor when we bring our luggage into the room have three bulging plastic bags in their hands - full of mussels.
+Clams are by Topic on this island on the west coast of Florida.
+We learned this on our Florida trip in January, to which the tourism authority invited us as travel bloggers As we were checking into our hotel, the lady at the reception explained to us that when we came back from the beach, we should first go to the "shell shed".
+There we should wash the shells we have collected and clean the sand off them.
+In fact, the first three ladies we meet in the hotel corridor as we bring our luggage to the room have three bulging plastic bags in their hands - full of shells.

 “That seems to be a popular sport here,” I think to myself.
 A view that will only be confirmed over the next few days, because they go on every beach we visit Beach walkers bent down along, gazing spellbound on the sand and in the hope of discovering a particularly beautiful shell.
 This posture even has its own name in Sanibel Florida.
 It's called the “Sanibel Scoop”.
 Some - obviously locals - even have buckets with them, and the very savvy even have a digging stick.
 They follow the tracks that the mussels leave in the sand and dig them up.